robsimmons/dusa-artifact/README.md

     ./dusa examples/grounding-bottleneck.dusa -f'[{ "name": "size", "args": [], "value": 10000 }]' -qp

-## Benchmark
+## Full benchmarking

-(todo: add code for running the benchmarks from the paper to repo)
+The benchmarks and code for replicating our performance results is described in the `benchmark/README.md` file.
+The following commands will run the benchmarks that led to Figures 9 and 10:

+    cd benchmark
+    node bench-graph.js > results/graph-tests.csv

+The Clingo benchmarks will only run if Clingo is installed, and the Alpha benchmarks will only run if `java` is on your path and the file `alpha-cli-app-0.7.0-bundled.jar` is downloaded from https://github.com/alpha-asp/Alpha/releases, renamed to `alpha.jar`, and placed in the `benchmarks/` directory.